-MUR 7304, et al. (Hillary Victory Fund, et al.) First General Counsel's Report Page 31 of 37

-- 1 DNC knowingly accepted contributions in the name of another by reporting that it received - 2 contributions from the SPCs rather than the actual source of the funds, the individual - 3 contributors.
-104 The Respondents, however, contend that both of these claims fail because there - 4 is no evidence that any HVF donor earmarked his or her contribution to HVF for the DNC.
+1 DNC knowingly accepted contributions in the name of another by reporting that it received

+2 contributions from the SPCs rather than the actual source of the funds, the individual

+3 . contributors.
+104 The Respondents, however, contend that both of these claims fail because there

+4 is no evidence that any HVF donor earmarked his or her contribution to HVF for the DNC.
 105

-5 The Act and Commission regulations prohibit persons from using intermediaries to or knowingly accepting such a contribution.
-107 For purposes of the Act, "all contributions made by a person, either directly or indirectly, on behalf of a particular candidate, including

-6 circumvent the contribution limits.
-106 This prohibition includes making a contribution in the conduit to such candidate, shall be treated as contributions from such person to such

-7 name of another, knowingly permitting his or her name to be used to effect such a contribution, instruction, or encumbrance, whether direct or indirect, express or implied, oral or written, which results in all or any part of a contribution or expenditure being made to, or expended on behalf of, a clearly identified candidate or a candidate's authorized committee."
-The intermediary must report the original source and the intended recipient of an earmarked contribution to both
+The Act and Commission regulations prohibit persons from using intermediaries to circumvent the contribution limits.
+106 This prohibition includes making a contribution in the name of another, knowingly permitting his or her name to be used to effect such a contribution, or knowingly accepting such a contribution.
+107 For purposes of the Act, "all contributions made by a person, either directly or indirectly, on behalf of a particular candidate, including contributions which are in any way earmarked or otherwise directed through an intermediary or conduit to such candidate, shall be treated as contributions from such person to such candidate."
+108 Commission regulations define the term "earmarked" as "a designation, instruction, or encumbrance, whether direct or indirect, express or implied, oral or written, which results in all or any part of a contribution or expenditure being made to, or expended on behalf of, a clearly identified candidate or a candidate's authorized committee."
+109 The intermediary must report the original source and the intended recipient of an earmarked contribution to both